dotnet/linker/docs/design/trimmed-assemblies.md

 ### IsTrimmable metadata

 An SDK target runs before the linker to populate an ItemGroup of assemblies passed to the linker.
-Assemblies in this ItemGroup with metadata `IsTrimmable` set to `true` will be trimmed with the default mode.
-In 3.x, there are no public extension points for developers to set this metadata, but SDK authors can set `IsTrimmable` on `KnownFrameworkReference` and it will be applied to all of the assemblies that are part of the framework reference.
+Assemblies in this ItemGroup with metadata `IsTrimmable` set to `true` are trimmed with the default mode.
+In 3.x, there are no public extension points for developers to set this metadata, but SDK authors can set `IsTrimmable` on `KnownFrameworkReference` and it is applied to all of the assemblies that are part of the framework reference.
 In 3.x, this was used to enable trimming of netcoreapp assemblies.

 ## .NET 5 options